 Can a team of seasoned CISOs and security subject matter experts replace the CISO role at an organization by taking the Virtual CISO role?

-In 2009 a CISO had to make sure they passed their annual audits and that their antivirus was working correctly.
+In 2009 a CISO had to make sure they passed their annual audits and that their antivirus worked correctly.
 In 2019, a CISO must:

-- Choose between a plethora of security vendors selling their Data Leakage Protection, Next-Gen Firewalls, Blockchain and AI-based antivirus, antispam and anti-(insert snake oil salesman keyword here), all of whom mostly sell just a fancy box with a fancy name which the hackers don’t even notice as they come in and take your data.
+Choose between a plethora of security vendors selling their Data Leakage Protection, Next-Gen Firewalls, Blockchain and AI-based antivirus, antispam, and anti-(insert snake oil salesman keyword here).
+They primarily sell just a fancy box with a fancy name that the hackers don’t even notice as they come in and take your data.

 The likelihood of finding someone who can successfully contain all the knowledge and achieve your performance objectives mentioned above is incredibly low.

 Our CISO As a Service team will build or re-build your security program.